RAAF Base Woomera: Operations

 RAAF Base Woomera is located approximately 450 km north of RAAF Base Edinburgh near Adelaide).
 The Woomera Range Complex (WRC) is used as a specialised Defence systems test range supporting the defence of Australia.
 The Air Force, Department of Defence, and some State and Federal Government agencies (education, police etc.) maintain a number of full-time personnel at the base to support Defence activities at the WRC.
 The 2015 range proclamation states that the range may only be used for Defence related activities and that Defence access to, and use of the WRC will be managed through Headquarters, Air Warfare Centre at RAAF Base Edinburgh.
 Requests for Non-defence access to, and use (e.g. mining) of, the Woomera Prohibited Area (WPA), which is essentially the ground area that delineates the Woomera Range Complex, is managed through the 'Woomera Prohibited Area Coordination Office' (WPACO) in Canberra.
-Note: Aeronautical access requirements for RAAF Woomera aerodrome can be found in the 'On-route supplement Australia' (ERSA).
+Note: Aeronautical access requirements for RAAF Woomera aerodrome can be found in the 'En Route Supplement Australia' (ERSA).
 The entry for Woomera states that landing approval is coordinated through the Air Base Command Post, but that civilian aircraft are not normally given permission to use the airfield unless such use is related to Defence activities at Woomera.

 RAAF Woomera is able to operate all current types of aircraft used by the Australian Defence Force (ADF), including C-17A Globemasters and all fast jet types.
 The airfield can be fitted with an arrestor cable system when required to bring it to normal RAAF operating standards for F/A-18 Hornet operations.
 The airfield is also well able to handle larger aircraft types such as the C-5 Galaxy and Boeing 747.
 Large aircraft movements occur often at Woomera in support of ADF test and evaluation activities on the complex.